Wesleyan Group privacy notice

 Car insurance policy

 If you hold a motor insurance policy your details will be added to the Motor Insurance Database (MID), run by the Motor Insurers Information Centre (MIIC).
 MID data may be used by the DVLA and DVLNI for the purpose of Electronic Vehicle Licensing and by the Police for the purposes of establishing whether a driver's use of the vehicle is likely to be covered by a motor insurance policy and/or for preventing and detecting crime.

 If you’re involved in an accident (in the UK or abroad) other UK insurers, the Motor Insurer's Bureau and MIIC may search the MID to ascertain relevant policy information.
 Persons with a valid claim in respect of a road traffic accident (including citizens of other countries) may also obtain relevant information which is held on the MID.

-You can find out more about this from your insurer or by clicking here.
+You can find out more about this from your insurer or by visiting the MIB website.

 You should show this statement regarding MIIC to anyone insured to drive the vehicle covered under the policy.
 A credit reference check will add to your record details of our searches and your application.
 This record (but not our name) will be seen by other organisations when you apply for credit in the future.
 A large number of applications within a short period of time could affect your ability to obtain credit.